PlanterApp/planter_blog/content/posts/going-green-with-native-plants/index.md

 ![The Planter App has information on how to grow milkweed](https://ucarecdn.com/99303c92-6079-43a1-8577-c9bf3e264179/Screenshot%20(19).png "The Planter app has tips on how to grow milkweed")

-### Save Money
+#### Save Money

 I must admit I’ve wasted a lot of money and time on things I should have never tried to grow.
 I’ve fallen for some trendy plants that couldn’t tolerate my wet winters or cold snaps.
 I've tried to overwinter some plants only to have them die despite my best effort.
 I’ve added more native plants every season, and most are thriving.
 It's nice to have plants that can take care of themselves, for the most part.

 ### Where to Find Native Plants

 Interest in gardening with natives is growing, and nurseries are paying attention.
 Some nurseries focus all of their time on growing native plants.
 If you garden in the United States, you can find out what plants are native to your region [here](https://nativeplantfinder.nwf.org/Plants).
+Canadian gardeners can check out this [link](https://pollinatorpartnership.ca/en/find-your-roots).
+If you are a gardener living outside of the U.S. and Canada, consider finding a local gardening club or an environmental conservancy group to find plants for your area.

-Canadian gardeners can check out this [link](https://pollinatorpartnership.ca/en/find-your-roots).0 Gardening with natives isn’t all or nothing.
+Gardening with natives isn’t all or nothing.
 Many non-natives get along just fine with the local flora and fauna.
 But if you want to bring your green lifestyle outside, consider adding more natives to your landscape.